 Highlight Arctic at Free Word Centre

-This November, to continue our Highlight Arctic project, we hosted an evening of poetry, performance and films from and about the circumpolar North.
+In November 2016, as part of our Highlight Arctic project, we hosted an evening of poetry, performance and films from and about the circumpolar North.

 Dressed in traditional Sámi clothing ‘gákti’, Niillas Holmberg, Sámi poet, musician, actor and activist read his poems and sang in a traditional style called “joiking”.
 Inuit poet and performance artist, Jessie Kleemann read her poems in her mother tongue Kalaallisut (Greenlandic), as well as in Danish and English, and closed the evening with a piece of performance art.

 On the night we also screened two very different films: Pitaqangittuq, an exploration into the effects of climate change in an isolated arctic community, and Hollow Earth, a visual meditation on contemporary resources in the circumpolar North.
 Pitaqangittuq was produced by Artcirq, a community-based circus and multimedia company.
 Hollow Earth is part of one of seven films in the Beyond Horizons programme curated by Hanne Hammer Stien and Atelier Nord.

 The sold-out event was presented in partnership with Free Word Centre, as a part of their ‘Living dangerously: Stories of Climate Change’ programme.
 Following immediately after COP22, the night was a unique and timely chance for some of our London audiences to learn about the environmental issues the region is facing through encounters with Arctic art.